PrashantSharma09/studentReportCard/README.md

 # studentReportCard
-Introduction
+Introduction:
-This project is a Student Report Card Handling System implemented in C++.
+This project is a Student Report Card Handling System implemented in C++ language.
 It provides a simple and efficient way to manage and store student information, including their marks and grades.
 The system utilizes file handling to save the data to a file and retrieve it when needed.

-Features
+Features:
 Add new student records
 View existing student records
 Update student information